Branco95/Simple-API-Architecture/README.md

 ## Overview

-This module is responsible for managing the live scoreboard on our website.
-It handles user score updates, ensures real-time scoreboard updates, and implements security measures to prevent unauthorized score manipulation.
+This is a simple API architecture structure designed to manage the live scoreboard.
+This API enables real-time score updates, ensuring that user actions are reflected promptly on the scoreboard.
+It also includes robust security features to prevent unauthorized manipulation of scores and ensures that only valid users can update or access scores.

 ## API Endpoints